 3. Password Strength Indicator

-Google Chrome’s password strength indicator is a great way to check the strength of your passwords.
+You can use this Chrome flag to check the strength of your passwords.
 The indicator will show you how strong your passwords are and whether or not they are secure.
-You can also use the password strength indicator to check the security of your passwords by looking at the flag that is displayed next to each password.
-The flag will tell you whether or not the password is secure and if it is, it will also give you a list of tips to make your passwords even more secure.
+You can also use the password strength indicator to check the security of your passwords by looking at the flag displayed next to each password.

 URL: chrome://flags/#password-strength-indicator